 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.
 Disclaimers and Limitations

-ADBE saw its Momentum Indicator move below the 0 level on April 14, 2026.
-This is an indication that the stock could be shifting in to a new downward move.
-Traders may want to consider selling the stock or exploring put options.
-Tickeron's A.I.dvisor looked at 75 similar instances where the indicator turned negative.
-In of the 75 cases, the stock moved further down in the following days.
-The odds of a decline are at .
+The 10-day RSI Indicator for ADBE moved out of overbought territory on June 02, 2026.
+This could be a bearish sign for the stock.
+Traders may want to consider selling the stock or buying put options.
+Tickeron's A.I.dvisor looked at 45 similar instances where the indicator moved out of overbought territory.
+In of the 45 cases, the stock moved lower in the following days.
+This puts the odds of a move lower at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where ADBE declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .